augmentedperception/spaces_dataset/README.md

-# Training / Test Data
+# Spaces Dataset

 We have collected 100 scenes of data for training and testing.
-The data was collected with a 16 camera rig.
+The data was collected with a 16 camera [rig](docs/rigs.pdf).
 For each scene we captured between 3 and 10 different rig positions.
 The rig positions are all relatively close together, so one rig position can be used as the input to a model, with an image from a different rig position used as the target image.